 Fracture analysis is used to calculate the safe service life of a component when subject to cyclic loading.
 Unlike fatigue analysis, fracture analysis assumes a crack of a specific size exists and determines the propagation of the crack over service time (per stress cycle).
 The existing flaw size is usually the minimum detectable size based on inspection equipment to be used in the quality control and maintenance program.
 Fracture analysis is also used to specify areas of inspection on a component based on critical points of failure should a crack exist.

-When ductile metals are loaded past their elastic limit, the instantaneous modulus decreases resulting in larger deflections and strains than linear analysis would predict.
+When ductile metals are loaded past their elastic limit, the instantaneous modulus decreases, resulting in larger deflections and strains than linear analysis would predict.
 Also, very flexible structures whose stresses remain in the elastic range may require nonlinear solutions since stiffness may change as a function of displacement.
 Often, non-linear analysis can result in less conservative and more realistic stress results since loads can redistribute through redundant load paths.

-Use of composite materials such as carbon/epoxy (carbon fibers in epoxy resin) are ideal when weight or electromagnetic transparency is critical to a design.
+The use of composite materials such as carbon/epoxy (carbon fibers in epoxy resin) are ideal when weight or electromagnetic transparency is critical to a design.
 Composites allow for structures to take on complex shapes with minimal part counts and connections, and for reinforcing fiber directions and content to be optimized for best structural performance.
 The analysis of composite structures entails development of effective material properties using classical lamination theory so that laminate stiffness properties can be calculated.
 Then, using FEA or hand calculations, laminate failure indices can be determined.
 Failure indices consider calculated stresses versus allowable stresses for all applicable failure modes of the laminate.

 Thermal analysis is performed to solve heat dissipation problems and characterize temperature distributions within a mechanical system.
 Understanding transient and steady-state heat flow is important when electrical or structural performance can be compromised by material or component temperatures being outside of their allowable range.
-Also, significant internal stresses can develop due to temperature differentials in a structure, especially if the structure is comprised of materials with difference coefficients of thermal expansion.
+Also, significant internal stresses can develop due to temperature differentials in a structure, especially if the structure is comprised of materials with different coefficients of thermal expansion.